rcarrata/rcarrata.github.io/_posts/2021-06-30-traffic-flow-ovn.md

 {"sFlow":{"collectors":["192.168.50.219:6343"]}}
 ```

-In this case we will use the sFlow format for record our network flows.
+In this case we will use the sFlow format to record our network flows.

 * Enable the GoFlow only enabling the sFlow format: